Ryagg/ms1-coffee-maestro/README.md

 - The site is responsive
 - Accessibility features in form of alternative text for images, language set to English, semantic HTML and ARIA labels were used to make the site accessible and enjoyable for users with disabilities.
-- The navbar allows quick navigation throughout the site on all pages except the 404 page, which only features a link to the home page
+- The navbar allows quick navigation throughout the site on all pages except the 404 page, which only features a link to the home page.
+The navbar also sticks to the top for greater convenience.
 - Colours and icons are used to mix things up without distracting from the content
 - Progress bars give a quick overview of the courses' main features
 - Radio buttons make sure that only one payment option is chosen